 This smooth cosmopolitan ethos is underlined by a rich historical layer.
-Its history is marked by Prince Henry the Navigator, the man who launched the European Age of Exploration and Portugal’s former maritime empire.
+Its history is marked by Prince Henry the Navigator, the man who started the European Age of Exploration and Portugal’s former maritime empire.
 Memorabilia of this glorious past is scattered throughout the town – examples are the Castelo dos Governadores, Forte Ponta da Bandeira, the Slave Market and Igreja de Santo António (see below).
 But history doesn’t cover the whole story: its colourful cliffs, impressive sea caves, rocky coves, smooth sands and stunning inlets are some of the most scenic and beautiful in Europe.
-Its quintessential Algarve.
-Come to Lagos and discover for yourself.
+Lagos is the quintessential Algarvian town.
+Come and discover for yourself.

 Holydays | Lagos and Its Beautiful Sights

 Ponta da Piedade is a stunning headland slightly south of Lagos (see main image above).
 Here, the vividly coloured cliffs stand above sculpted sea stacks, grottoes, natural arches and caves.
-There is no beach, but there are truly great seascape views.
+There is no beach, but there are great seascape views.
 To see this geological beauty, you can either walk from Lagos (it takes about 45 minutes from the centre) or park next to the lighthouse crowning Ponta da Piedade.
-However, the best way to enjoy the outstanding rock formations is to visit by them boat or kayak.
+However, the best way to enjoy the outstanding rock formations is to visit them by boat or kayak.
 Visit Ponta da Piedade very early in the day and at sunset, when the changing colours are at its absolute prime.
 Walk down the long steps to the azure waters below, where boatmen are waiting to ferry you around during high season.
 Negotiating the steps can be quite a challenge if you’re not physically fit.
 Boats also depart from the marina in Lagos.
-Do not settle for Ponta da Piedade alone – following the footpaths, you can also explore the beautiful surroundings, which include fine sights like Dona Ana Beach and Camilo Beach.
+Do not settle for Ponta da Piedade alone – following the footpaths, you can also explore the beautiful surroundings, which include fine sights like the Dona Ana Beach and the Camilo Beach.
 But beware, because the cliffs are not entirely stable at the edges.
 Suitable footwear is highly advisable.